Rishit-dagli/ML-with-Android-11/README.md

 and the [new ML Kit](https://g.co/mlkit)
 .

-I would also urge you to check out the
+I would also urge you to check out this
 [blog by me](https://medium.com/@rishit.dagli/machine-learning-with-android-11-whats-new-e8c829e9452)
 on this topic.
 You can know more or watch the talks I gave on this topic -